Replacement ceramic tiles can be hung with straps attached to

 original copper valleys with 26 gauge terne coated stainless

-steel (above and below).
+steel (above).
 We also rebuilt the plumbing vent pipe flashings using 4 lb. sheet lead, and reflashed